Get Started as a LastPass Business User

 Step #3: Learn how LastPass works

 Next, you can learn how to use LastPass to help you to log in to your work apps and manage your usernames and passwords.
 We've created a very simple but robust training portal where you can learn about the key features of LastPass.
 You can move through the training courses at your own pace, though it typically takes about 20 minutes to complete them all.

 Additional Training Resources

-Below are some additional training resources to help you learn how to use all of the features and tools available within your LastPass Enterprise or Identity account.
+Below are some additional training resources to help you learn how to use all of the features and tools available within your LastPass Business account.

 - A step-by-step instructional guide on how to get your employees started with using LastPass.